heatherakou/uniform-histories/pages/index.md

 title: Uniform Histories
 layout: homepage
 permalink: /
-pullquote: this is a quote
+pullquote: "this is a quote"
 quoteattribution: person
 ---